Get the "FAQs" and the "facts".

 How can I pick a good financial advisor?

 I spoke to Forbes about that, as I mentioned before.
 But here's a summary.

 First of all, look at their qualifications.
 If they think it's important to obtain high-level financial training before holding themselves out as a real financial expert, then they will have obtained a professional certification or designation.
 The most widely accepted credential is a Certified Financial Planner™, or "CFP®."
-To become a CFP professional you have to earn a bachelors degree, take six or more graduate-level classes in financial planning curriculum, pass a 6-hour comprehensive exam and get 3 years of experience (I've done all except the last one - currently at 2 years and counting).
+To become a CFP professional you have to earn a bachelors degree, take six or more college-level classes in financial planning curriculum, pass a 6-hour comprehensive exam and get 3 years of experience.
 It's no walk in the park.
-Possibly as few as 25% of all financial advisors are CFP®'s.
+Possibly as few as 25% of all financial advisors are CFP® professionals.